spencertipping/nfu/README.md

   to a list zip).

 ### Long-only options
+- `--append`: Appends the stdout from a shell command to the current stream.
+- `--prepend`: Prepends the stdout from a shell command to the current stream.
+- `--into`: Duplicates the current stream, both to stdout and to the stdin of the shell command.
+Any stdout from the command will be interleaved into the current stream.
+(Using `> /dev/null` will prevent this.)
 - `--sd`: Running standard deviation of the first column.
 - `--bits`: Takes the total of a list of numbers, and returns the number of bits required to arithmetic-encode any given row, given that the row's